runvnc/tersenet/README.md

 For some context, read  [Adblocking, How about Nah?](https://www.eff.org/deeplinks/2019/07/adblocking-how-about-nah)

 NoScriptWeb is a new type of lightweight, high-performance web browser that is *100% JavaScript free*.
-Pages are encoded in an encrypted, size-limited subset of markdown distributed in a content-oriented (rather than server-centric) fashion.
+Pages are encoded in an encrypted, size-limited subset of restructed text (rst) distributed in a content-oriented (rather than server-centric) fashion.
 They load almost instantly from network peers.

 This software is written in the [Nim](https://nim-lang.org) programming language.